← Back to Characters

 Era: Modern Geba

-Nola was an imperial-born hub worker from the Geban capital, dissatisfied with routine maintenance and relay labor that offered stability but no real advancement or excitement.
-Driven by a desire for better pay and motion beyond the safe center, she pursued inland opportunities during the Energy Wars, starting with range training, coastal security postings, and building legitimate experience to avoid falsifying applications.
+Nola was an imperial-born hub worker from the Geban capital, dissatisfied with routine maintenance and relay labor that offered stability but no real advancement.
+She wanted better pay and motion beyond the safe center, and she pursued inland opportunities during the Energy Wars alongside Tolin Ruul, starting with range training, coastal security postings, and building legitimate experience to avoid falsifying applications.

-What began as basic labor transformed when she and Tolin accidentally boarded the wrong airship detail for a Joxi relay restoration contract in inland Thazvaar's black zone.
-Amid syndicate firefights, Nola's initial unpreparedness—slow reflexes, unathletic build, and inexperience—nearly cost her, but survival drills and team support honed her into a capable ground security specialist.
-She adapted to close-quarters combat with a scattergun, clearing rooms, enduring treks, and making her first kills, growing physically stronger and mentally resilient over roughly 400 days of ops that reshaped her from a hesitant civilian into someone who could hold lines under fire.
+What began as basic labor transformed when she and Tolin accidentally boarded the wrong airship detail for a Joxi relay restoration contract in Inland Thazvaar's black zone.
+Amid syndicate firefights, her initial unpreparedness nearly cost her: slow reflexes, an unathletic build, and the kind of inexperience that gets people killed in the first engagement.
+Survival drills and team support honed her into a capable ground security specialist.
+She adapted to close-quarters combat with a scattergun, clearing rooms, enduring treks, and making her first kills over roughly 400 days of operations that reshaped her from a hesitant civilian into someone who could hold lines under fire.

-Nola's imperial roots fueled her ambition: dreaming big, embracing risk over myth, and rejecting the smallness of capital life.
-Though not Engineered or a natural fighter, she excelled in frontier volatility, partnering with veterans like Tyrun’Bogan Vaer who knocked the hesitation out of her.
-After the relay's destruction and op completion, she returned to hub life with substantial hazard pay, serving as a model of transformation in a system that rewards those who push beyond safety into the grind of real progress.
+Her imperial roots fueled her ambition.
+She dreamed large, embraced risk over mythology, and rejected the smallness of capital life.
+She was not a natural fighter, but she excelled in frontier volatility alongside veterans like Tyrun'Bogan Vaer who knocked the hesitation out of her.
+After the relay's destruction and the completion of the operation, she returned to hub life with substantial hazard pay, serving as a model of transformation in a system that rewards those who push beyond safety into the work that the governed world pretends does not exist.

 About Vesselborn